jschnurer/syno-downloader/README.md

 It would then download `episode 1.mkv` into that folder path.

 The process repeats for every url in the `input.txt` file.
 So by doing this, you can sort of preserve the folder structure of the download list.

+# Using the script in your own scripts
+Simply import or require `.\downloader.js` into your own script and then call the exported `handleUrls(urls, settings)` method.
+You'll need to pass in a string array of the urls to download as well as the settings object (as per the `local.settings.json` file above).